 Fortunately, there are many ways to help boost your dog’s immune system and fight the itchy and dry skin.
 Some studies have shown promise with Omega-3 supplementation in the diet of dogs suffering from allergies.
-And although simply giving your dog a supplement is unlikely erase the symptoms, there is pretty clear evidence that Omega-3 fatty acids provide benefits to the immune system, and many dogs are in fact deficient in Omega fatty acids due to the fact that dog’s cannot produce them on their own.
+And although simply giving your dog a supplement is unlikely erase the symptoms, (always consult your vet for a complete treatment plan) there is pretty clear evidence that Omega-3 fatty acids provide benefits to the immune system, and many dogs are in fact deficient in Omega fatty acids due to the fact that dog’s cannot produce them on their own.

 A Problem: Dogs Can’t Produce Vital Omega Fatty Acids